FPMManagers/FPMCAE/README_EN.md

 English | [Chinese](README.md)

-# FPMCAE v1.0
+# FPMCAE

-Welcome to FPMCAE v1.0, a general-purpose structural complex behavior simulation and analysis software independently developed by Professor [Luo Yaozhi](https://person.zju.edu.cn/0091020)'s team at Zhejiang University.
+Welcome to FPMCAE, a general-purpose structural complex behavior simulation and analysis software independently developed by Professor [Luo Yaozhi](https://person.zju.edu.cn/0091020)'s team at Zhejiang University.
 FPMCAE uses the Finite Particle Method as its core algorithm, integrates pre- and post-processing functions, multiple solver engines, and parallel computing technology.
 It is applicable in fields such as civil transportation, mechanical manufacturing, aerospace, and more.
 Currently completely free！

 ## Features